daveaneo/pheatherx/docs/old/web-app-specs.md

 │  └─────────────────────────────┘   │
 │                                     │
 │  ⚠️ Deposited funds are held in    │
-│  the PheatherX hook contract.      │
+│  the FheatherX hook contract.      │
 │  You can withdraw anytime.         │
 │                                     │
 │  [Step 1: Approve]  [Step 2: Deposit] │